Andrea/andrea.github.io/_posts/2026-01-19-making-of-a-decision-4.markdown

 A Decision KP Map always has a specific context, for example an architectural decision.
 Over the course of a decision, one would generate multiple maps.
 People can be added or removed as needed.

 Learn more:
-* 🗒️ Blog post: [The making of a decision Part 5 - Introducing Decision KP Map] - this will be updated when it's posted.
-I have created this mapping tool after when in the context of making decisions I started mapping this way.
-After doing this a few times, I realised that this format might be useful to others and I asked many people to test it, I had positive feedback.
-The post goes will cover all that.
+* 🗒️ Blog post: [The making of a decision Part 5 - Introducing Decision KP Map] - The link will be updated when it's posted.
+I have created this mapping tool after doing this talk.
+After few personal experiments, I asked others if this was a useful format and  I had positive feedback.
+The post covers what it is, how it works, and most importantly how can it help you.

 #### Why use this tool, in the context of better decision making